El Vendrell

-El Vendrell (/ca/) is a town located in the province of Tarragona, Catalonia, in the wine-growing region of Penedès.
+El Vendrell (/ca/, /es/) is a town located in the province of Tarragona, Catalonia, in the wine-growing region of Penedès.
 It is wedged between the Mediterranean and the coastal range.
-El Vendrell is the capital of the Baix Penedès comarca and a tourist spot, with the beaches of Comarruga, and El Vendrell.
+El Vendrell is the capital of the Baix Penedès comarca and a tourist spot, with the beaches of Comarruga, Sant Salvador and El Vendrell.

 It is the source of the Catalan family name "Vendrell".